ja-p/ja-p.github.io/content/posts/nsec2022-email-template/index.md

 I really enjoyed this challenge due to having to find gadgets within a known open-source library and due to getting practice auditing code which was a fun throwback to my OSWE certification.

 The challenge author shared with me that they decided to look into vulnerabilities that can happen in Go after experiencing a challenge I designed and published on [RingZer0 CTF](https://ringzer0ctf.com/) with their help.
 That is how this SSTI challenge came to be.
-If you are curious, you can try my web challenge `Lotto 8/33` on RingZer0 CTF.
+If you are curious, you can try my web challenge **Lotto 8/33** on RingZer0 CTF.

-Many thanks to the challenge author **Marc Olivier Bergeron (MarcoB#1204)**
+Many thanks to the challenge author **Marc Olivier Bergeron** and the **NSEC team** ❤️